 The Outstanding Alumnus Award was established at one of the first commencements of Heritage University.
-This award is bestowed annually to two alumni (graduate and undergraduate) who embody the ideals of the University in their personal, professional and community lives.
+This award is bestowed annually to an alumnus who embodies the ideals of the University in their personal, professional and community lives.

 An early recipient of this award was Violet Lumley Rau, one of two Yakama Indian women who, along with Dr. Kathleen Ross, co-founded Heritage University.
 Violet Rau was a member of the Yakama Nation and the Chair of the Board of Directors for four years early in the University’s history.
 Besides being an outstanding educator in Yakama Nation programs, Violet established a very successful entrepreneurial business in Indian arts and crafts, which marketed internationally and employed local Yakima Valley people.
 In 1994, Violet died unexpectedly while on a marketing trip.
 The Outstanding Alumnus Award was renamed in loving memory in her honor shortly thereafter in 1994.

 Established in 1994 in loving memory of Heritage University co-founder Violet Lumley Rau, this award is bestowed annually to an alumnus who embodies the ideals of Heritage in their personal, professional and community life.

 Both undergraduate and graduate degree holders are eligible for nomination.

 You know an alumna or alumnus who has consistently lived out the mission and values of Heritage University.
 This is your opportunity to recognize them!
 The winner will be announced and formally recognized at the 2019 Commencement Ceremony on Saturday, May 4!